Xeo786/Rufaydium-Webdriver/README.md

 	tag.sendKey(tag.id)
 }
 ```
-Note: FireFox / Geckodriver session does not support Session.CDP (Chrome Devtools Protocols) as FireFox has it own Remote protocols which will be add as Session.FRP, Firefox Remote Protocols
+Note: FireFox / Geckodriver session does not support Session.CDP (Chrome Devtools Protocols) as Firefox has its Remote protocols, which will be added soon as Session.FRP, Firefox Remote Protocols

 # CDP.Document()
-CDP.Document() is DEPRECATED is no longer required as Rufaydium CDP have developed reliable access to frame
+CDP.Document() is DEPRECATED is no longer required as Rufaydium CDP has developed reliable access to frame

 # CDP functionalities
 ```AutoHotkey